NavdeepBrar03/LinuxAssignment3/Assignment3.md

 4. **Verify Nginx Configuration**

-     **Objective**: To ensure that there are no syntax errors in your Nginx configuration files.
+     **Objective**: To ensure that there are no errors in your Nginx configuration files.
    - Before restarting the Nginx service, it's a good practice to check if the configuration file syntax is correct.
    - Command:
      ```bash